jbolns/atheoretical/README.md

 Helpful when you run need to run regressions/supervised ML in Excel on a periodical basis and you want to save yourself some time.

 Do note, however, that the file is currently limited to clean datasets with quantitative continuous variables.
+Also, it's version -1.
+Expect bugs.
+Loads of them.

 ### Notes
-- The scripts are given as *.bas* files, which can be imported easily into Excel's VBA console.
-- Alternatively, the repo contains an Excel document with preloaded scripts and pre-populated (dummy) hyper-parameters, for testing.
+- The *mainFiles* folder contains an Excel document with clear guidance, preloaded scripts, and pre-populated (dummy) hyper-parameters.
-- The dataset in this folder is also for testing purposes.
+- The *mainFiles* folder also contains a dataset that can be used for testing (due credits given in Excel file).
+- Theoretically, the file should be able to handle other data files.
+That's ultimately the goal.

+- Additionally, the individual modules/scripts are given as *.bas* files, which can be imported easily into Excel's VBA console.

 ### Pending:
 - [ ] Documentation.
 The Excel file includes guidance, but more detailed documentation would not hurt.